Quantum circuit compilation with quantum computers: Introduction

-We frame the circuit compilation problem as a ground state search of a many-body \textit{infidelity Hamiltonian} $\Hinf$, that accounts for the errors affecting the circuit execution on the hardware.
+We frame the circuit compilation problem as a ground state search of a many-body \textit{infidelity Hamiltonian} $\Hinf$ diagonal in the computational basis.
+This Hamiltonian accounts for the errors affecting the circuit execution on the hardware --optimization task-- and enforces constraints that ensure the circuit is composed entirely by native gates --compilation task--.
 To this aim, each quantum circuit is encoded into a state of the computational basis of a lattice of qudits as in Figure~\ref{fig:mapping}.
 The ground state of $\Hinf$ encodes an optimal equivalent quantum circuit, representing the best arrangement of qubits and gates to minimize infidelities while producing the same quantum computation.
 This encoding enables the exploitation of different quantum algorithms to search for the ground state, i.e., Quantum Annealing (QA) ~\cite{Kadowaki_PRE1998,Farhi_SCI01,Santoro_SCI02,Hauke_2020,aqc_review,aqc_0}, Optimal Control (OC)~\cite{opt_c_0, opt_c_1, opt_c_2, opt_c_3, opt_c_4, Lloyd_2014, opt_c_7}, and Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum,PhysRevA.97.022304,farhi2019quantum,PhysRevX.10.021067,BLEKOS20241}.
-Differently from standard optimization, the search space is crucially constrained to the set of many-body states representing equivalent circuits, i.e., circuits that implement the same unitary operator.
-To enforce this constraint during the quantum optimization, we evolve the state only through local Hamiltonians that transform circuits by replacing small sub-circuits with equivalent ones, see Figure~\ref{fig:mapping} a) and b).